HamBrick327/Grooby/README.md

 Not groovy discord bot....
 Grooby

+Use python3 -m pip install -r requirements.txt to install dependencies

+The filesystem.py script should run automatically on first boot, if there is not a ./queue directory then run it manually.

+mf-dl is not mine, find it at *https://gitgud.io/Pyxia/mf-dl.git* was very useful to me and getting around the github file size limit

 I am aware this bot uses a library that is no longer being supported

 This bot plays youtube videos based on the text given in the -play command, and it can use playlist links or direct links aswell.